uoftcprg/pokerkit/docs/notation.rst

    for state, action in hh.iter_state_actions():
        ...

 It is possible to supply your own chip value parsing function, divmod, or rake function to construct the game states.
 Additionally, the default value parsing function is defined as :func:`pokerkit.utilities.parse_value`.
 This parser automatically parses integers or floats based on the raw string value.
-You may supply your own number type parsers as well.
+You may supply your own number-type parsers as well.

 .. code-block:: python